 - A mild or severe (anaphylactic) reaction to the sclerosant.
 (Severe reaction is very rare but can be life-threatening.)

 - Blood clots or damage in the deep vein system.

 What To Think About

 If it is done for cosmetic reasons, sclerotherapy is usually not covered by insurance.

 If you are considering sclerotherapy, you might want to consider some questions about treatment.
 These questions might include: How much experience does the doctor have with the particular treatment?
 How much do the exam and treatment cost?
 How many treatments does the doctor think you will need?

 For help deciding whether to have a procedure for varicose veins, see:

 - Varicose Veins: Should I Have a Surgical Procedure?

-freezing (cryotherapy) may be used instead of sclerotherapy to treat small
+In some cases, laser therapy or freezing (cryotherapy) may be used instead of sclerotherapy to treat small veins and spider veins.

 Complete the special treatment information form (PDF)(What is a PDF document?) to help you understand this treatment.